WillianGualbertosilva/apirest-challange/README.md

-# apirest-challange
+# apirest-store
-Microservices with RabbitMQ  and persist in MongoDB
+Microservices simulates asynchronous orders in a store with RabbitMQ  and persist in MongoDB